Michael C. Wittmann

 Michael has taught classes for non-science majors (Intuitive Quantum Physics), sophomore-level mechanics students (using the Intermediate Mechanics Tutorials), graduate students learning about physics education research, as well as courses on educational psychology and research methods in education.
 He has also taught teacher preparation courses, introductory physics classes, and upper-division classes in quantum physics for engineering students.

-Presently, he is working on issues related to teachers’ knowledge of content and knowledge of students’ ideas and teachers’ interactions with students (e.g., formative assessment using both written tools and through interactions in the classroom).
-Content topics for this work include acceleration, force, and various topics in energy.
+Presently, he is working on issues related to teachers’ knowledge of content, noticing of students’ ideas, and responsiveness in the classroom.
+Content physics topics for this work include acceleration, force, and various topics in energy.
 Past projects have included:

 - students’ understanding of waves, energy, quantum physics, coordinate systems, and integration;